devicefuture/digicron/README.md

 ./build.sh --sim
 ```

-Then to run the simulator locally, start a web server in this directory.
+Then to run the simulator locally, you need to start a web server in this directory.
 Run the following to start the web server at [localhost:8000](http://localhost:8000):

 ```bash
 python3 -m http.server